awslabs/seed-farmer/docs/source/project_development.md

 (project_policy)=
 ### Project Policy
-`SeedFarmer` expects a policy located at `resources/projectpolicy.yaml`.
+`seedfarmer` expects a policy located at `resources/projectpolicy.yaml`.
 This provided by default when using the [project initialization](cookiecutter_new_project).
-This can be used as-is, modified, or you can provide your own - but this policy contains the MINIMUM permissions `SeedFarmer` needs to operate.
+This can be used as-is, modified, or you can provide your own - but this policy contains the MINIMUM permissions `seedfarmer` needs to operate.

 (permission_boundary)=
 ### Permission Boundary Support
-`SeedFarmer` supports the concept of a [permission boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).
+`seedfarmer` supports the concept of a [permissions boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html).
 This should already be deployed in your AWS account prior to use.

-Please see the [deployment manifest](deployment_manifest) definition for details of configuring `SeedFarmer` to use your customized resources.
+Please see the [deployment manifest](deployment_manifest) definition for details of configuring `seedfarmer` to use your customized resources.